 Letter to BC Ministers of Labour and of Citizens' Services highlighting Public Matters regarding ElectionsBC contract.

 ElectionsBC is not interested in Quality of Population Projections,

 Reply from ElectionsBC expressing no interest in quality of work done by BCStats.

-Population Analyst description of Human Rights Violations Used by BCPSA to Deny Arbitration into Real Matters in Dispute,
+Description of Human Rights Violations Used by BCPSA to Deny Arbitration into Real Matters in Dispute,

 April 9, 2010